mfractor/mfractor.github.io/docs/xamarin-forms/value-converters/value-converter-wizard.md

 ![Examples the Menu Path the user take to go to the Value Converter Wizard](/img/xamarin-forms/value-converter-menu.png)

 The Wizard Window is divided in two sections: parameters and preview.
-The parameters control the behavior of the newly created Value Converter and the options are as follows:
+The parameters control the behaviour of the newly created Value Converter and the options are as follows:

 #### Name and Location Parameters
 * **Name**: Required.
 The name of the Value Converter, will also be used to name the file that will hold the code.
-By convetion Converters adds a `Converter` suffix to its name.
+By convention Converters adds a `Converter` suffix to its name.
 * **Infer Input/Output Types**: MFractor can infer the input and output data types based on the name you set for the converter.
 As an example, if you name a converter like `IntToBoolConverter` it will infer that the input parameter is of type `int` and the output parameter will be a `bool`.
+Please see the [Automatic Type Inference documentation](/xamarin-forms/automatic-type-inference.md) to learn more.
 * **Folder**: the folder where the converter will be created inside the project.
 Defaults to `Converters`.

 #### Type Parameters
 Optionally you can specify the types for the arguments you can use to process a value converter.
-The default code snippet for generating a value converter adds type-casting to the choosen types for each argument.
+The default code snippet for generating a value converter adds type-casting to the chosen types for each argument.
 Those fields expects a valid .NET/C# data-type

 >Those parameters are optional and if omitted will default to `object`.